ifxdb/PythonIfxDB/README.md

 This set of API implements [Python Database API Specification v2.0](http://www.python.org/dev/peps/pep-0249/).

 ### Project status: Beta
 Most of ifx_db driver (Advanced native extension module) functionality is fully functional; we are in the process of adding documentation, examples and pip install.
-We will get to RC soon.
+There might be breaking changes by the time we arrive on RC, We will get to RC soon.

+**Known Problems**: Large Object Support, Stored Procedures.

 ##### Coming soon
 * Examples